 Participating Insurance Companies

-We participate with a limited number of commercial insurance providers and Medicare for dermatology care with Dr. Thomas Adrian.
-For patients of participating insurance plans and medicare, we will submit a claim on your behalf for all services rendered during the visit, and patients are responsible for prompt payment their copay and/or deductible, as determined by their insurance.
+We participate with all major commercial insurance providers and Medicare for dermatology care with Dr. Thomas Adrian.
+For patients of participating insurance plans and medicare, we will submit a claim on your behalf for all services rendered during the visit, and patients are responsible for prompt payment of their copay, deductible, or patient responsibility as determined by their insurance provider.
+Note, we do not participate with Medicaid and cannot accept medicaid as a medicare secondary.

 Current Participating Insurance Plans

-- Carefirst Blue Cross Blue Shield (All BC/BS HMO/PPO)
+Carefirst Blue Cross Blue Shield (All BC/BS Commercial Plans)

 For patients with non-participating insurance we offer very reasonable private patient rates (see below).
 In many cases, with high-deductible plans, these rates are less than what a patient would be responsible for if they were to visit a dermatologist who participates with their insurance.
 Private patients are provided with itemized bills and forms required to submit a claim to their insurance provider as an out-of-network visit.